-For this reason meeting with parents of children with special needs is very essential for encouraging each other and sharing helpful experiences.
+For this reason, meeting with parents of children with special needs is essential for encouraging each other and sharing helpful experiences.
 It is truly a great exercise of building bridges and creating supportive friendships.
-With their guards down, moms share about what stresses them most, they all share the same struggles and same problems.
-All parents pass through the fear of their children’s future and social acceptance.
-The culture of shame that we live in is a major challenge for parents who go out between community members who do not understand the cases of their children and are often judgmental.
+With their guards down, moms share what stresses them most–they all share the same struggles and problems.
+All parents pass through fears about their children’s future and social acceptance.
+The culture of shame that we live in is a major challenge for parents who go out among judgemental community members who do not understand the cases of their children.

 Some tips to avoid “fight” or “flight” in a stressful situation are given by our psychologist Rudy Kanaan: